by John F. Parkinson

 The Bible needs no external authority to validate it.
-Scripture is self-authenticating and bears the unmistakable stamp of divine authorship, as John Parkinson explains in this helpful article:
+Scripture is self-authenticating and bears the unmistakable stamp of divine authorship, as John Parkinson explains.

 In our pluralistic age we often hear the Bible described as merely another source of divine inspiration alongside the sacred texts of the Muslims, Hindus, Buddhists and Sikhs.
 It is also argued that the Bible makes its own claim to be the word of God and that therefore the claim cannot be valid.
 Why should anyone believe what the Bible says about itself?